-I received both my BA (in Integrative Studies, 2009) and MA (in Sociology, 2012) from Mason, and I am currently working on my PhD in Criminal Justice at Rutgers University in 2018.
+I received both my BA (in Integrative Studies, 2009) and MA (in Sociology, 2012) from Mason, and my PhD in Criminal Justice from Rutgers University in 2018.
 Since then, I have been a tenure-track Assistant Professor in the Department of Criminology and Justice Studies at Drexel University.

-My dissertation research at Rutgers further expands on these issues by looking at how the campus setting – and specifically, the suburban versus urban context – influences gendered perceptions of fear and risk.
-I am interested not only in the implications that these perceptions might have on the perpetuation of gender inequality within institutions of higher education themselves, but also in the broader society beyond the university setting.
-Although I am primarily interested in issues related to gender, crime, and victimization, it is clear that sociology provided an integral foundation for my current research interests and continues to function as a lens for me in my daily work as a student, teacher, and scholar.
+My dissertation research at Rutgers further expanded on these issues by looking at how the campus setting – and specifically, the suburban versus urban context – influences gendered perceptions of fear and risk on campus.
+I was interested not only in the implications that these perceptions had on the perpetuation of gender inequality within institutions of higher education themselves, but also in the broader society beyond the university setting.
+I am currently working on several publications and projects that are related to this research.

 In addition to this research, I coauthored the second edition of the book, The Gender of Crime (with Dana M. Britton and Grace E. Howard), and have published my work in various journals, including Race, Gender, and Class; Innovative Higher Education; and Gender & Society, among others.
 Before starting my position at Drexel, I was a Lecturer of Criminology in the Department of Sociology at the College of William & Mary.
 I regularly teach courses on criminology, gender and crime, victimology, and statistics.
 Although I am primarily interested in issues related to gender, crime, and victimization, it is clear that sociology provided an integral foundation for my current research interests and continues to function as a lens for me in my daily work as a teacher and as a scholar.